videlais/snowman/README.md

 Run `npm install` to install dependencies. `npm run build` will create a Twine 2-ready story format under dist/, as well as a guide to Snowman features at `dist/guide.html`. `npm start` will start a file watching process that updates the story format as changes are made under `src/`.

 To check for style errors, run `npm run lint`.
+To run unit tests, run `npm test`.
+Please ensure that both run cleanly before submitting a pull request.